Judges use the Child Support Guidelines Worksheet to figure out how much child support to order.

 To fill out the Worksheet you need to have income and expense information for both parents.
 Use the other parent’s Financial Statement if you have it.
 If you do not know the other parent’s information, put in what you think it is.

-The minimum child support order is $25 per week.
+Until October 4, 2021 the minimum child support order is $25 a week.